Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Introduction

 This work is organized in the following way.
-In \cref{sec:au1} we briefly introduce the model of axion-U(1) inflation that we consider in this work.
-In \cref{sec:lattice} we introduce the lattice simulation and derive the non-linear equations that are used to evolve the fields on the lattice.
-In \cref{sec:disc} we discuss about the choice of the spatial discretization scheme and its consequences on the dynamics of the gauge field.
-In \cref{sec:results} we show the results of the lattice simulation and in \cref{sec:conclusions} we summarize conclusions and future perspectives of this work.
+In Section \ref{sec:au1} we briefly introduce the model of axion-U(1) inflation that we consider in this work.
+In Section \ref{sec:lattice} we introduce the lattice simulation and derive the equations that are used to evolve the fields on the lattice.
+In this section we also summarize the main differences between our lattice approach and lattice QCD techniques.
+In Section \ref{sec:disc} we discuss about the choice of the spatial discretization scheme and its consequences on the dynamics of the gauge field.
+In Section \ref{sec:results} we show the results of the lattice simulation and in \ref{sec:conclusions} we summarize conclusions and future perspectives of this work.